JoshKoiro/dotfiles/README.md

 # dotfiles
-A collection dotfiles using the git --bare method
+A collection dotfiles using GNU Stow.